 with a sincere wish for a wonderful year ahead.

-Examples of a thank you for a gift that clearly has a lot of thought behind it and/or has a personal touch to it:
+Examples of a thank you message for Christmas a gift that clearly has a lot of thought behind it and/or has a personal touch to it:

 - Thank you so much for all the thought and energy you put into the gift you gave me.
 It’s wonderful…and so are you!